ASN Aircraft accident Beechcraft 300 Super King Air 350 N2SM Houston-West Houston Airport, TX (IWS)

 MSN: FL-24

-Engines: 2 Pratt & Whitney Canada PT6A-60A
+Engine model:Pratt & Whitney Canada PT6A-60A

-Crew:Fatalities: 0 / Occupants: 1
+Fatalities:Fatalities: 0 / Occupants: 1

-Location:Houston-West Houston Airport, TX (IWS) ( United States of America)
+Location:Houston-West Houston Airport, TX (IWS) - United States of America

 Nature:Private

-Departure airport:Houston-William P. Hobby Airport, TX (HOU/KHOU), United States of America
+Departure airport:Houston-William P. Hobby Airport, TX (HOU/KHOU)

-Destination airport:Houston-West Houston Airport, TX (IWS/KIWS), United States of America
+Destination airport:Houston-West Houston Airport, TX (IWS/KIWS)

 Narrative: